pacificrelease/Calaf/README.md

 **Description:** Generates and applies a new Calendar Version to all `.csproj` and `.fsproj` files in the current directory.
 Automatically creates Git commit and tag if repository is detected.

+**Automatic Changelog Generation:** When calaf make is run in a Git repository, it also automatically generates or updates a CHANGELOG.md file.
+The tool analyzes commits since the last version tag that follow the Conventional Commits specification.
+  * Commits prefixed with `feat:` are added under a `### Features` section.
+  * Commits prefixed with `fix:` are added under a `### Bug Fixes` section.

+The new changelog entry is prepended to the `CHANGELOG.md` file and included in the version commit.

 **Arguments:**

 | Argument      | Description                                                                                                                                                                   |